JoshuaRojas1/Modulo-seguimiento/crm-backend/HELP.md

 # Read Me First
 The following was discovered as part of building this project:

-* The original package name 'edu.yavirac.crud-opportunities-crm-backend' is invalid and this project uses 'edu.yavirac.crudopportunitiescrmbackend' instead.
+* The original package name 'edu-yavirac-jef.crm-bakend-jef' is invalid and this project uses 'eduyaviracjef.crmbakendjef' instead.

 # Getting Started